 Advances in both dental procedures and technology have enabled dentists to provide better and lasting treatments.
 Dentists can now deliver treatments in a more timely and pain free manner.
 Laser dentistry allows Dr. Shulman to perform surgeries with greater accuracy.
 There is also less swelling and bleeding, which means a shorter recovery time for you.

 What is Laser Dentistry?

 Laser dentistry is a minimally invasive technique that dentists use for gum surgery.
-Using it, they can treat cavities, expose wisdom teeth, and perform other oral health treatments.
-The process uses a focused light beam to alter and remove tissue.
-It can also be a great option for those who may face dental fear or anxiety because it is gentle and almost painless.
+Dentists will be able to treat cavities, expose wisdom teeth, and perform other oral health treatments with ease.
+The process uses a focused light beam to gently alter and painlessly remove tissue.
+It is also a great option for our patients that have a fear of the dentist, dental tools, and dental anxiety.

 How does laser dentistry work?

 What does laser dentistry treat?

 Your dentist can use laser dentistry in many ways.
-Using laser dentistry, Dr. Shulman can:
+Using dental lasers, Dr. Shulman can:

 - Remove gum inflammation